grafana/plugin-tools/docusaurus/docs/migrating-from-toolkit.md

 If you are using `@grafana/toolkit` to scaffold and develop plugins this guide will help you make the jump to plugin tools.

 :::caution
-We [do not support](https://grafana.com/docs/grafana/latest/developers/angular_deprecation/) plugins written in angular
+We [do not support](https://grafana.com/docs/grafana/latest/developers/angular_deprecation/) plugins written in Angular.
 :::

 ## Why migrate?

 - **More flexible:** With @grafana/create-plugin, developers have more control over their plugins, its dependencies, and can more easily customize the tooling to fit their specific needs.
-- - **Faster development time:** With its out of the box development environment @grafana/create-plugin can significantly reduce development time compared to using @grafana/toolkit.
+- **Faster development time:** With its out-of-the-box development environment @grafana/create-plugin can significantly reduce development time compared to using @grafana/toolkit.
 - **Improved testing capabilities:** Testing plugins with @grafana/create-plugin is much easier with github workflows that automate  unit and e2e test runs whenever changes are pushed to github.
 - **Better documentation:** The documentation for @grafana/create-plugin is more comprehensive and easier to discover than @grafana/toolkit.

 :::warning
 Before running the following command we strongly suggest backing up the code.
-Ideally store the plugin code in a git repository and run the command on a clean branch to easily identify changes made by the migration command.
+Ideally, store the plugin code in a Git repository and run the command on a clean branch to easily identify changes made by the migration command.
 :::

 ## Migrate your plugin to create-plugin